megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-service-accounts.md

-The Kubernetes Service Account component is one of [Kubernetes Components](#kubernetes-summary.adoc) which provides a producer to execute Kubernetes Service Account operations.
+The Kubernetes Service Account component is one of [Kubernetes Components](#kubernetes-summary.adoc) which provides a producer to execute Kubernetes Service Account (SA) operations.

+# Usage

-# Supported producer operation
+## Supported producer operation

--   listServiceAccounts
+-   `listServiceAccounts`

--   listServiceAccountsByLabels
+-   `listServiceAccountsByLabels`

--   getServiceAccount
+-   `getServiceAccount`

--   createServiceAccount
+-   `createServiceAccount`

--   updateServiceAccount
+-   `updateServiceAccount`

--   deleteServiceAccount
+-   `deleteServiceAccount`

+# Examples

-# Kubernetes ServiceAccounts Produce Examples
+## Kubernetes ServiceAccounts Produce Examples

--   listServiceAccounts: this operation lists the sa on a kubernetes cluster
+-   `listServiceAccounts`: this operation lists the SAs on a kubernetes cluster

 <!-- -->